Has it already been six weeks?

-One thing I think everyone needs that isn’t on the Beachbody equipment list is a thick fitness mat.
+One thing I think everyone needs that isn’t on the Beachbody equipment list is a thick fitness mat — I love this one available on Amazon.
 It definitely helps provide some extra comfort when you’re on a knee or both knees, and extra cushion for all the jumping you’ll be doing.
 I also fold mine in half when doing pushups and planks to provide even greater cushioning under my hands.

 A Unique Filming Approach

 Typically when Beachbody programs are filmed, a small cast of super fit people do the workouts together in a studio but just before #mbf + #mbfa filming was set to begin, COVID-19 struck the United States and the pandemic sent everyone home.
 Beachbody could have put off filming these new fitness programs, but instead, they adapted and filmed it with a remote cast through Zoom!

 The #mbf + #mbfa cast is way bigger and includes cast members of all shapes and sizes so it’s way more relatable!